pellared/otel-logs-talk/slides.md

 Jeremy Morrell wrote a nice blog post called "A Practitioner's Guide to Wide Events" that basically says: "What if we just logged everything we need in really rich, wide events?"

-The idea is simple but powerful: instead of having traces, metrics, and logs as separate things, you emit super-detailed log events that contain ALL the context you need.
+The idea is simple but powerful: instead of having traces, metrics, and logs as separate things, you emit super-detailed events that contain ALL the context you need.
 Then you can derive spans and metrics from these logs with proper semantics.

 Think about it: